Thursday, January 18, 2007

 Tiny Corn Muffins

-Adapted from Entertaining by Martha Stewart
+Adapted from Entertaining by Martha Stewart (Clarkson Potter, 1982)

-Makes approximately 36 tiny muffins
+Makes about 36 tiny muffins

 1½ cups yellow stone-ground cornmeal